Muhammad bin Ladin: Legacy

-Following Muhammad bin Ladin's death, his eldest sons, principally Salem bin Laden, renamed the organization, "Binladen Brothers for Contracting and Industry" and continued to expand their late father's company until it employed more than 40,000 people.
-Salem bin Laden died in the United States in 1988 when his ultralight aircraft collided with power lines.
+Following Muhammad bin Ladin's death, his eldest sons, principally Salem bin Ladin, renamed the organization, "Binladen Brothers for Contracting and Industry" and continued to expand their late father's company until it employed more than 40,000 people.
+Salem bin Ladin died in the United States in 1988 when his ultralight aircraft collided with power lines.
 Many members of the bin Ladin family have moved away from Saudi Arabia and settled in Europe and the US.

 In May 1990, the company was renamed the Saudi Binladin Group under the leadership of Bakr bin Laden.
 The Saudi Binladin Group as it is now known, is involved in construction, engineering, manufacturing, and telecommunications.
 Construction projects include airports, housing complexes, tunnels, and bridges.
 The group is also involved in city planning and real estate development.
-The Saudi Binladin Group is Egypt's largest private foreign company and negotiated with the Lebanese government to rebuild part of central Beirut under a US $50 million contract.
+The Saudi Binladin Group is Egypt's largest private foreign company and negotiated with the Lebanese government to rebuild part of central Beirut under a US$50 million contract.

 In 2009, the bin Ladin family was listed as the 5th wealthiest Saudi family by Forbes magazine, with a reported net worth of $7 billion.

 Muhammad bin Ladin is portrayed by Tim Seyfi in the 2019 OCS/Netflix miniseries The Spy.